How to calm an aggressive cockerel?

-This will have no positive effect on the cockerel or flock’s behavior afterwards, and it can result in serious injury to the bird.
+This will have no positive effect on the cockerel or flock’s behaviour afterwards, and it can result in serious injury to the bird.
 He may be aggressive, but a cockerel is still a bird, fragile bones and all.

 A cockerel should be lifted with thick protective gloves to remove him to a safe place or away from the eye of the storm.
 Your arms and legs shouldn’t be bare when handling the rooster, and your footwear should be sturdy too.
 If the cockerel is only in the early stages of aggression, he can often be calmed down with a few treats.
 It is a good idea to carry treats with you whenever you’re in the same place as the cockerel.
 After you’ve fed him a few times, he will come to associate you with treats rather than danger.
 The treats should be hand-offered.
-If you throw them down and then run away, the rooster will recognize that you’re afraid, and the problems might continue.
+If you throw them down and then run away, the rooster will recognise that you’re afraid, and the problems might continue.

 A more hands-on – or feet-on – method is to gently roll the cockerel over with your safely booted foot when he approaches you looking for trouble.
-After a few of these gentle wrestling throws, the cockerel will realize that you’re the top bird in the run and give you no more trouble.
+After a few of these gentle wrestling throws, the cockerel will realise that you’re the top bird in the run and give you no more trouble.
 In theory, at least!